Faith Community Partnership (FCP)

 1. Faith communities choose Faith Community Leaders who are willing to be Mental Health Champions to participate in the program.

-2. Champions meet monthly from May to November of 2025 to receive:
+2. Champions meet monthly from May 2025 to May 2026 to receive:

 a) Resources and referrals for addressing mental health needs in their faith communities